pps789/operating-system-2018/README.md

 > > Only root user, or the user who run the process can set weight of process.
 > > Additionally, only root user can make weight larger than before.

+> > ### About Other Modified Codes
+> > In the file `kernel/sched/core.c`, we modified some codes to our new scheduler can work properly.
+> > For example, system call `sched_setscheduler` should support our WRR scheduler.

 > ## Investigation
 > hahahahaha

 > ## Lessons Learned
 > 1. Scheduler is so complicated and delicate.
+> 2. Adding new feature is very hard!
+I read code much more than I wrote.